pchretien/APOD/README.txt

 -- APOD--
 -------------------------------------------------------------------------------

 This project is an Android client to visualize the Astronomy Picture Of The Day (APOD) published by NASA at http://apod.nasa.gov/apod/.
-This project is free of charges and have been developed with the objective to learn Android programmation.
+This project is free of charges and have been developed with the objective to learn Android programming.

 You will find the latest version of this code at the following address: http://github.com/pchretien